kyessenov/semeru/README.md

 1. List of positive demonstration traces that exhibit the feature of interest.

-2. List of negative demonstration traces that act as baseline or a negative test of the presence of the framework feature.
+2. List of negative demonstration traces that act as baseline or a negative test for presence of the framework feature.

 3. Target traces is a group of complete traces that cover a large set of features of the framework.